How to build dynamic blocks in a flow email (new editor)

 5. Drag a table block into your email.

 6. Click Table Settings > Dynamic to convert the table into a dynamic block.
-You’ll see two fields appear: Row Collection and Row alias; we’ll complete those fields in the next steps.
+You’ll see 2 fields appear: Row Collection and Row alias; we’ll complete those fields in the next steps.

 Step 3: identify your row collection